Does deleting a file delete it for good? The answer is almost never—at least not right away.

 When you receive a pop-up notification from your computer that states “Your trash bin is empty”, many people take the computer’s word for it.
 But just because you delete a file, doesn’t mean that the data is gone forever.

 Traditional spinning hard drives store data on polished magnetic metal platters (or glass or ceramic with a thin metal layer) and the store data by magnetizing sectors.
 A magnetized section represents a ‘1’ and a demagnetized section represents a ‘0’.

-When you delete a file, the operating system merely marks the area where that data resides on the hard drive disk (HDD) as available, and logistically removes it from the file tree structure.
-The magnetic data still resides on the disk, but the link to it has been removed from the operating system.
-A data retrieval tool like Recuva by Piriform or Data Rescue by Prosoft can be used to retrieve deleted files by scanning the disk for magnetized sections and attempt to reassemble deleted files—even if only part of the file is restored, this is data that can be retrieved and successfully read.
+When you delete a file, the operating system marks the area where that data resides on the hard drive disk (HDD) as available, and logistically removes it from the file tree structure.
+The magnetic data still resides on the disk, but the pathway to accessing the data has been removed from the operating system.
+Data retrieval tools like Recuva by Piriform or Data Rescue by Prosoft can be used to retrieve deleted files by scanning the disk for magnetized sections and attempt to reassemble deleted files—even if only part of the file is restored, this is data that can be retrieved and successfully read.

 Recoverability depends on how the drive is formatted.

 Let's take a moment to understand what formating your hard drive does to your HDD.
 When a hard drive is formatted, the operating system loses its ability to reference the data on the disk.
 Until that drive sector is overwritten with new data, there is still a chance to recover the old data if the pointers leading to the data are recovered.